dawbarton/dawbarton.github.io/content/research/new-researchers.md

 Funding for PhD students comes from several sources:

-* [EPSRC doctoral training partnerships (DTPs)](https://epsrc.ukri.org/skills/students/dta/) &mdash; usually allocated in January each year for an October start.
-These awards have some eligibility restrictions, though up to 30% of students can be international; see the [EPSRC eligibility page](https://epsrc.ukri.org/skills/students/guidance-on-epsrc-studentships/eligibility/).
+* [EPSRC Doctoral Landscape Awards / Bristol Postgraduate Research Scholarships](https://www.bristol.ac.uk/science-engineering/postgraduate-research/pgr-scholarships/) &mdash; usually allocated in January/February each year for a September/October start.
+These awards have some eligibility restrictions, though some awards can be for international students.
 * EPSRC doctoral training centres (CDTs) &mdash; larger centres taking around 10 students per year, typically with one year of taught material followed by three years of research.
 * [Chinese Scholarship Council](http://www.bristol.ac.uk/fees-funding/awards/china-scholarship-council/) &mdash; for students resident in China.